neoforged/Documentation/versioned_docs/version-1.20.4/datagen/advancements.md

 [Advancements] can be generated for a mod by constructing a new `AdvancementProvider` and providing `AdvancementSubProvider`s.
 Advancements can either be created and supplied manually or, for convenience, created using Advancement.Builder.
 The provider must be [added][datagen] to the `DataGenerator`.

 :::note
-Forge provides an extension for the `AdvancementProvider` called `ForgeAdvancementProvider` which integrates better for generating advancements.
+NeoForge provides an extension for the `AdvancementProvider` called `ForgeAdvancementProvider` which integrates better for generating advancements.
 So, this documentation will use `ForgeAdvancementProvider` along with the sub provider interface ForgeAdvancementProvider.AdvancementGenerator.
 :::

 ```java